Make 2019 The Year Of Maximum Enthusiasm

-Note: I first wrote and published this post on Semi-Rad.com on December 29, 2011, calling it “Make 2012 The Year Of Maximum Enthusiasm.”
-Every year around this time, I see a handful of friends re-sharing it, so this year, I'm republishing it, changing nothing but the number “2012” to “2018.”
-I hope you like it whether you're reading it for the first time this year, or the seventh.
+Note: I first wrote and published this post on December 29, 2011, calling it “Make 2012 The Year Of Maximum Enthusiasm.”
+Every year around this time, I see a handful of friends re-sharing it, so in the years since 2012, I’ve republished it, changing nothing but the number “2012” to whatever year it happens to be (this year I also changed one musical artist's name, to keep it more current).
+I hope you like it whether you’re reading it for the first time this year, or the eighth.

 I turned around mid-stride and said,